 On your departure date, a bus delivers you to your glass-dome coach car.
 The massive windows allow a 360-degree view throughout the journey.
 Wide and comfortable, the seats offer plenty of legroom.
 Open platforms between cars let you take loads of photos while meals and libations are delivered to your seat.
 By the way, there’s no need to lug your luggage to the train.
 Leave your bags in your room and they will be seamlessly delivered to your next hotel.

 As your train departs, it takes you on a spectacular ride along the chiseled red rocks of the Arches National Park and the La Sal Mountains.
-As you marvel at the otherworldly formations, let your imagination run wild — some of them may look like bastions of an ancient fort, some like the skyscrapers of Wall Street, and others like Egyptian sphinxes.
+As you marvel at the otherworldly formations, let your imagination run wild — some of them may look like bastions of an ancient fort, some like the skyscrapers of Manhattan, and others like Egyptian sphinxes.
 Your onboard hosts will tell stories about the places you’re passing.
 As the train crosses the state line from Utah to Colorado, you’ll travel through the beautiful Ruby Canyon.
 After a while, you pass by the town of Grand Junction, once the state’s first vineyard planted in 1890.
-It will be followed by Palisade, Colorado’s wine country and an agricultural region with bucolic views of green fields and famous peach orchards.
+It will be followed by Palisade, Colorado’s wine country and an agricultural region with bucolic views of green fields and peach orchards.

 When dinner time comes, ale-braised short ribs and foraged mushrooms are not to miss.
 What’s more, your meals come with an ever-changing view.
 You may savor your entree as you glide by the ancient stone formations and dig into dessert while watching rafters braving the rapids on the Colorado River.